-The Progress and Promotions Committee (P & P) monitors the progress of students during the EUSOM curriculum to ensure that students are performing at an acceptable level to successfully complete their present phase and advance to the next phase of the medical curriculum.
-In the process of these reviews, the P & P Chair will make recommendations to the EAD regarding academic advancement and academic sanctions according to the criteria below.
-The EAD or his/her designee will make the final decision as to whether a student can advance with or without sanctions or if a student will receive an academic sanction.
+The Progress and Promotions Committee (P&P) monitors the progress of students during the EUSOM curriculum to ensure that students are performing at an acceptable level to successfully complete their present phase and advance to the next phase of the medical curriculum.
+The committee reviews all students' academic progress and discusses students who may not be making adequate progress.
+The committee makes decisions as to whether each individual student can advance based on school policies outlined below.
+P&P committee decisions are communicated to the Executive Associate Dean for Medical Education and Student Affairs (EAD) or their designee who then provides letters written by P&P to individual students.